 Other than using iPhoto or Photos App, you can import photos from your iPhone to Mac with other iPhone data transfer tools, among which EaseUS MobiMover Free is the only one you can use without any cost or limitations.
 With MobiMover installed on your Mac (also compatible with PC), you can transfer files between an iOS device (iPhone/iPad in iOS 8 or later) and a computer or between two iOS devices.

 Photos: Camera Roll, Photo Library, Photo Stream, Photo Videos

 Others: Contacts, Notes, Messages, Voice Mails, Books, and Safari Bookmarks

 As shown in the list above, you can transfer photos in Camera Roll, Photo Stream, and Photo Library from your iPhone to Mac.
-It’s really a good choice to copy photos from iPhone to Mac with MobiMover when you face the iPhone photos not showing up on Mac in iPhoto/Photos issue.
+It’s really a good choice when you seek a solution for how to transfer photos from Mac to iPhone and vice versa or when you face the iPhone photos not showing up on Mac in iPhoto/Photos issue.
 Now, follow the steps below to safely and quickly import iPhone photos to Mac.

 Step 1.
 Connect your iPhone to Mac with a USB cable.
 Run EaseUS MobiMover, choose "Phone to Mac" and click the "Next" button to continue.

 Step 2.
 Check the category/categories you want to copy from your iPhone to Mac.
 As you can see, you can copy other supported files together with photos from your iPhone to Mac all at once.
 After that, don't forget to customize the storage path for the exported photos unless you want to save them on your desktop.

 Step 3.
 Now, click the "Transfer" button to start transferring photos or other files from your iPhone to Mac without iTunes.
 Exporting files from iPhone to Mac with MobiMover is the right way for backup to avoid unexpected data loss.